solidjs/solid-start/docs/api/useSearchParams.md

 ### Updating search params from the UI

-Now, whats the point of a search page without the ability to change the search query.
-So lets add a search box to the page.
+Now, what's the point of a search page without the ability to change the search query.
+So let's add a search box to the page.
 We can use the `setSearchParams` function to update the search params.

 All the instances of `useSearchParams` will be updated with the new search params.
 So your data will refetch and the UI will update.